 Crypto companies thrive in the business-friendly environment of Panama thanks to the country’s lenient approach to the licensing of such entities.
-There are many benefits to licensing your crypto project in Panama, including a fast and cheap process, minimal documentation, and painless company formation.
+There are many benefits to obtaining a crypto currency license for your crypto project in Panama, including a fast and cheap process, minimal documentation, and painless company formation.
 If you are considering licensing your crypto company in Panama, here is what you need to know.

 The Panamanian regulatory authorities mainly offer two types of licenses for crypto-related activities:

-• Exchange Authorization.
-This type of license is suitable for companies that plan to provide crypto exchange services.
+- Exchange Authorization.
+This type of crypto currency license is suitable for companies that plan to provide crypto exchange services.
 In order to obtain it, you must first register your entity as a Specialized Financial Institution (SFI) in Panama.

 The company formation process in Panama is the same regardless of which type of license you are planning to apply for.
 More and more crypto exchanges, decentralized projects, DEXes, NFT, GameFi platforms, and other business entities are applying for the Specialized Financial Institution (SFI) license in Panama.